adamsilver/fdpb/01-Register.md

 When a page loads, the `title` is read out first by screen readers.
 So we'll update the title to read ‘The form has errors’ (or words to that affect).

-On a recent project, the Royal National Institute of Blind People (RNIB) suggested we prepend ‘Retry — ’ which tested well.
+On one project, the Royal National Institute of Blind People (RNIB) suggested we prepend ‘Retry — ’ which tested well.
 As the experience became familiar, this shorter prompt proved informative and terse.

 Changing the `title` is mostly for those using screen readers.
 However, for those multi-tasking and switching between tabs, the title acts as a notification of sorts.